ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/wrangling_project_management.md

 # Wrangling Project Management

-When working with new projects we need to be sure that we keep track of everything in the same way, so all team members can track their status.
+When working with new projects we need to be sure that we track progress in a consistent way, so all team members can review a project's status.
 Two main tracking systems exist:
 1. Ingest project
     1. Add the project to Ingest
         * Change `wrangling status` to 'in progress'